 Are massage and reflexology safe in pregnancy?

 Massage and reflexology are safe at all stages of pregnancy.
-Some therapists won't work with women in their first trimester due to the risk of miscarriage, however there is no scientific evidence that massage can cause a miscarriage.
-Both treatments are also safe right up until labour; many first aid books suggest gently massaging the woman's back if someone is in labour, and I have seen clients who are a couple of weeks overdue.
+Some therapists won't work with clients in their first trimester due to the risk of miscarriage, however there is no scientific evidence that massage can cause a miscarriage.
+Both treatments are also safe right up until labour; many first aid books suggest gently massaging someone's back if they're in labour, and I have seen clients who are a couple of weeks overdue.

 What are the benefits?

-Prenatal massage and reflexology can benefit an expecting mother in many ways:
+Prenatal massage and reflexology can benefit you in many ways:

 Massage and reflexology can help with stress and relaxation, which in turn can lead to better or increased sleep.